-The Steering Committee is composed of one representative from each of the funding bodies (currently the National Cancer Institute of the United States of America, and the Sasakawa Memorial Health Foundation of Japan), and a senior representative from the IEM, Ukraine and MRRC, Russia, representing the relevant Ministry.
+The Steering Committee is composed of one representative from each of the funding bodies (currently the National Cancer Institute of the United States of America, and the Sasakawa Health Foundation of Japan), and a senior representative from the IEM, Ukraine and MRRC, Russia, representing the relevant Ministry.
 If a representative is unable to attend a meeting, the funding organization or Ministry concerned may appoint a deputy to take his or her place.

 The role of the Steering Committee is to:

 - Provide strategic direction regarding the development of the project, in particular the collection and use of the samples and information collated by the CTB.